Mathematics (MATH)

 MATH 7331.
 Combinatorics.

 This course is a study of fundamental principles of combinatorics.
-Topics include: permutations and combinations, the Pigeonhole principle, the principle of inclusion-exclusion, binomial and multinomial theorems, special counting sequences, partitions, posets, extremal set theory, generating functions, recurrence relations, and the Polya theory of counting.
-Prerequisite: MATH 3398.
+Topics include permutations and combinations, the Pigeonhole principle, the principle of inclusion–exclusion, binomial and multinomial theorems, special counting sequences, partitions, posets, extremal set theory, generating functions, recurrence relations, and the Pólya theory of counting.
+Emphasis is placed on rigorous proof, enumeration methods, structural reasoning, and the analysis of finite discrete structures that support further study in combinatorics, graph theory, and related areas of mathematics.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.